 An Unwanted Girlfriend and A Fake Buddha

-The wildflower spirit fell in love with the handsome and talented monk, and set up a private meeting with him under the help of her demonic tree friends.
-When the monk arrived, she harassed him to take her as his girlfriend and to abandon his journey to the West.
+The wildflower spirit fell in love with the handsome and talented monk and set up a private meeting with him with the help of her demonic tree friends.
+When the monk arrived, she harassed him to take her as his girlfriend and abandon his journey to the West.

 It was Monkey King (Sun Yukong) who came to his master’s rescue.

-Left the forest of love trap, the thirsty and exhausted team spotted a Buddhist temple, a venue from where they usually could receive spiritual comfort and material assistance.
+Left the forest of love traps, the thirsty and exhausted team spotted a Buddhist temple, a venue from where they usually could receive spiritual comfort and material assistance.

 But not this time.
 The Buddha and Arhats in the Lesser Thunder Temple were all imposters.

 That leading imposter was an ambitious guy and believed he should be the core of the journey team.
-He looked like a Buddha, spoke like a Buddha, but his actions didn’t match his words.
+He looked like a Buddha and spoke like a Buddha, but his actions didn’t match his words.

 This time even the monkey wasn’t able to save the situation…..